wordofwarning/wordofwarning.org/current/2013-springsummer/kraak/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "The Volkov Commanders" # the name of the artist or company
+artist: "Volkov Commanders" # the name of the artist or company
 show: "Panopolis" # the name of the show

 # ABOUT THE SHOW - LAYOUT